wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

             </localfile>
         </ossec_config>

-Restart the agent for this change to take effect:
+Restart the wazuh agent service for this change to take effect:

 a.
 For Systemd: